 “Because of the foundation Dean Spears provided, Tuskegee is known as one of the top competitive teams in the program,” Hayes explained.
-“Our past includes winning two back-to-back championship titles — something no other team in the challenge has ever done.”
+“Our past includes being the first team to win back-to-back championship titles.”

 The tournament itself isn’t the only challenge facing the team this year.
-Hayes noted that this has been a rebuilding year for the team, since four of its members graduated during the 2018-19 academic year.
+Hayes noted that this has been a rebuilding year for the team, since two of its all-star players graduated during the 2018-19 academic year.